uscore2/uscore2.github.io/_posts/2019-01-01-uscore2-project-round-up-2018-quarter-4.md

 published: true
 title: Uscore2 Project Round Up 2018 Quarter 4
 ---
-As the Uscore2 Project neared its final stages during the latter part of 2018 a number of important events took place which represented significant milestones for the development and dissemination of peer review methodology.
+As the development of the Uscore2 Project neared its final stages during the latter part of 2018, a number of important events took place which represented significant milestones for the advancement and dissemination of peer review methodology.

 ### Barcelona Resilience Week, Barcelona, Spain 11-16th November 2018